-The Corporation for Public Broadcasting (CPB), a private, nonprofit corporation created by Congress in 1967, is the steward of the federal government’s investment in public broadcasting.
-It helps support the operations of more than 1,500 locally owned and operated public television and radio stations nationwide.
-CPB is also the largest single source of funding for research, technology and program development for public radio, television and related online services.
-For more information, visit cpb.org, follow us on Twitter @CPBmedia, Facebook, and LinkedIn and subscribe for updates at cpb.org/subscribe.
+The Corporation for Public Broadcasting, a private, nonprofit corporation created by Congress in 1967, is the steward of the federal government’s investment in public broadcasting.
+It helps support the operations of more than 1,500 locally managed and operated public television and radio stations nationwide.
+CPB is also the largest single source of funding for research, technology and program development for public radio, television, and related online services.
+For more information, visit cpb.org, follow us on Twitter @CPBmedia, Facebook and LinkedIn and subscribe for email updates.

 About PBS KIDS